-10. MONITORING
+11. RISK MONITORING

 Risk is dynamic and as such should be closely and regularly monitored.
-On-going monitoring of risks inherent in the payment system initiatives shall be conducted.
-Each scheme board shall communicate significant risk events to the Information Security and Risk Management Special Interest Working Group (ISRM SIWG) for aggregation and recommendation of remedial actions.
+The respective Scheme Boards and Initiative Working Groups shall conduct on-going monitoring of risks inherent in the payment system, and communicate significant risk events to the Information Security and Risk Management Special Interest Working Group (ISRM SIWG) for aggregation and recommendation of remedial actions.

 The following methodologies shall be employed for risk monitoring activities;